top of page

 Farah Naz Moon

 Farah Naz Moon is a visual artist with a diverse portfolio spanning over 13 years.
 She has actively participated in numerous international art initiatives and exhibitions.
-Her work has been featured in Policritix Print by Porapara Art Space, as well as the 16th to 20th editions of the Asian Art Biennale (Bangladesh).
+Her work has been featured in Policritix Print by Porapara Art Space, as well as in the 16th to 20th editions of the Asian Art Biennale (Bangladesh).
 She has showcased her art at the Dhaka Art Summit, NIPAF (Japan), and Error, Pixilation by Britto Arts Trust.
-Farah also contributed to the Pakghar Project at Documenta 15 (Germany) with Britto Arts Trust and participated in Shohornama, a three-month curated show by Mahbubur Rahman.
+Farah also contributed to the Pakghar Project at Documenta 15 (Germany) with Britto Arts Trust.
+She participated in Shohornama, a three-month curated show by Mahbubur Rahman.
 Additionally, she took part in the Performance Art Week by Bengal Arts Programme and attended the India Art Fair.

 Farzana Ahmed Urmi

 Farzana Ahmed Urmi explores perception, self-experience, and the boundaries of vision in her art.
 She merges conscious sight with the fleeting moment of a blink, creating works that challenge conventional aesthetics.
 Her paintings capture raw emotions—agony, anger, and vulnerability—reflecting both the familiar and the unknown in urban society.
-With a postgraduate degree in Printmaking, she fluidly navigates diverse techniques, employing ink, watercolor, acrylic, oil, and collage.
+With a postgraduate degree in Printmaking, she fluidly navigates diverse techniques, employing ink, watercolour, acrylic, oil, and collage.
 Her expressive brushwork and tactile engagement reveal a deep physical and emotional connection to her art.
 Striving for a unique artistic identity, she infuses her compositions with psychological tension, making body and psyche inseparable in her work, evoking a haunting yet powerful presence.

 Farzana Rahman Bobby

 Farzana Rahman Bobby is a distinguished visual artist specializing in printmaking.
 She earned her BFA in 2008 and MFA in 2014 from the Department of Printmaking at the University of Development Alternative, Dhaka.
 Her artistic journey includes numerous national and international exhibitions.
 She held a solo exhibition, The Soul of the Soil, at Gallery Shilpangan in 2019 and has participated in joint exhibitions such as Thought-2 (2020) and Deliberate/Random (2015).
-Farzana has showcased her work in 42 group exhibitions worldwide, including the Asian Art Biennale (2014-2022), the 2nd Print Biennale in India (2022), and the 3rd International Biennale of Miniprint in Argentina (2018).
+Farzana has showcased her work in 42 group exhibitions worldwide, including the Asian Art Biennale (2014-2023), the 2nd Print Biennale in India (2022), and the 3rd International Biennale of Miniprint in Argentina (2018).
 She was also part of the India Art Fair (2022) and the Dhaka-Brisbane Print Exchange Program (2017).
 Actively engaging in artistic development, she has participated in 14 workshops and art camps.
 Her work reflects a deep connection to socio-cultural narratives and experimental printmaking techniques.

 Hasura Akther Rumky

-Hasura Akther Rumky, a BFA and MFA graduate from the Department of Oriental Art, University of Dhaka, creates deeply emotive works centered on human connection, silence, and longing.
+Hasura Akther Rumky, a BFA and MFA graduate from the Department of Oriental Art, University of Dhaka, creates deeply emotive works centred on human connection, silence, and longing.
 Using pastel, acrylic, charcoal, and natural pigments like soil, she merges illusion with raw textures to evoke depth and intimacy.
 Her art has been showcased in numerous exhibitions, workshops, and residencies both in Bangladesh and abroad.
-Recognized with several awards, she received the OPSG Award (2025), UNESCO & International Action Art’s Cultural Contribution Award (2023), Japan’s KAHAL Art Gallery Grand Award (2021), and an Honorable Mention at the 6th Oriental Painting Exhibition (2016).
+Recognized with several awards, she received the OPSG Award (2025), UNESCO & International Action Art's Cultural Contribution Award (2023), Japan's KAHAL Art Gallery Grand Award (2021), and an Honorable Mention at the 6th Oriental Painting Exhibition (2016).
 She also served as Assistant Coordinator for the Asian Art Biennale Bangladesh (2019–2022).

 Mahmuda Siddika